 Daclizumab is a genetically engineered monoclonal antibody that binds to CD25, a receptor on T cells that is thought to become activated in response to MS. Daclizumab is believed to work by selectively targeting these activated T cells without causing general T-cell depletion.
 It is approved by the FDA for use in rheumatoid arthritis and other autoimmune diseases.
+Daclizumab high yield process (DAC HYP) is administered subcutaneously once every four weeks, rather than via intravenous infusion.

 Participants in the Phase II CHOICE study had either RRMS or SPMS, with worsening disease activity while taking one of the approved interferon therapies.
-The study showed that daclizumab was well tolerated when added to an interferon.
-A statistically-significant 72-percent reduction in the frequency of gadolinium-enhancing MRI lesions was seen in the high-dose group

-(300 mg every four weeks).
+The study showed that DAC HYP was well tolerated when added to an interferon.
+A statistically-significant 72-percent reduction in the frequency of gadoliniumenhancing MRI lesions was seen in the high-dose group (300 mg every four weeks).

-The Phase IIb SELECT trial, with 600 participants who have RRMS, reported successful outcomes in Fall 2011.
-SELECT was a one-year study of extended treatment with daclizumab, administered by subcutaneous injection.
+The Phase IIb SELECT trial, with 600 participants who have RRMS, was a one-year study of treatment with DAC HYP.
+This study was subsequently extended for a second year as the SELECTION trial.
 The study included three treatment arms, with two dose levels (at 150 mg and 300 mg) and a placebo group.

 Results of the SELECT trial announced in August 2011 indicated that the annualized relapse rate was decreased by 54 percent in the 150-mg-dose group and by 50 percent in the 300-mg-dose group.
-It also met its secondary endpoints: the number of new gadolinium-enhancing lesions was reduced by 69 percent and 78 percent; the number of new or newly enlarging T2 hyperintense lesions was reduced by 70 percent and 79 percent; and the proportion of patients who relapsed was reduced by 50 percent and 51 percent; all for the low- and high-dose groups respectively.
+It also met its secondary endpoints: the number of new gadoliniumenhancing lesions was reduced by 69 percent and 78 percent; the number of new or newly enlarging T2-hyperintense lesions was reduced by 70 percent and 79 percent; and the proportion of patients who relapsed was reduced by 50 percent and 51 percent.
+These results were all for the low- and high-dose groups respectively.
 Sustained disability progression at one year was reduced by 57 percent with the lower dose and 43 percent with the higher dose.